edugmenes/azure-data-engineering/README.md

 ## 📌 Notes

-This is a **learning project**, created to apply theoretical concepts in a practical environment using industry-standard tools.
+This is a **personal project**, created to apply theoretical concepts in a practical environment using industry-standard tools.

 Future improvements may include:
 - Pipeline orchestration